Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Experiments

 \fbox{ \parbox{\textwidth}{ \textbf{RQ2: What impact does introducing summarization before fine-tuning have on fake news detection?} } }\\

-We introduced the utilization of summarization technique in \textit{approach 2}.
-Analyzing the results presented in Table \ref{restab: Test DS1 test} and \ref{restab: Test DS3 test}, we can observe that the BanglaBERT Base model achieved the highest accuracy scores of 88\% and 78\% on `Test DS1' and `Test DS3' respectively.
-The DB-mBERT model exhibited good performance on `Test DS1' with an accuracy of 88\%, but its performance on `Test DS3' was comparatively weaker, with an accuracy of only 70\%.
-When compared to the results of \textit{approach 1}, we observed a slight decrease in performance after implementing the summarization technique in \textit{approach 2}.
+We introduced the utilization of summarization technique in \textit{Approach 2}.
+Analyzing the results presented in Table \ref{restab: Test Dataset-1 test} and \ref{restab: Test Dataset-3 test}, we can observe that the BanglaBERT Base model achieved the highest accuracy scores of 88\% and 78\% on `Test Dataset-1' and `Test Dataset-3' respectively.
+The DB-mBERT model exhibited good performance on `Test Dataset-1' with an accuracy of 88\%, but its performance on `Test Dataset-3' was comparatively weaker, with an accuracy of only 70\%.
+When compared to the results of \textit{Approach 1}, we observed a slight decrease in performance after implementing the summarization technique in \textit{Approach 2}.
 However, this decrease is negligible, with only a marginal 1-2\% reduction in accuracy.\\

 \fbox{ \parbox{\textwidth}{ \textbf{RQ3: How does the utilization of augmented fake data during fine-tuning affect fake news detection?} } }\\